Mera Peak Climbing

 Winter Season

 December, January, and February are known as the winter months.
 During this time of year, there will be very few people.
 You will be allowed to visit every teahouse up to Mera Peak.
 However, flights and other products will be less expensive during this season.
-Heavy snowfall and cold weather, on the other hand, may make this season difficult.
+On the other hand, heavy snowfall and cold weather may make this season difficult.
 There won’t be any rain this season, either.
 During the day, the temperature will be around -15 degrees Celsius, while it will be around -10 degrees Celsius at night.

 Monsoon Season (summer)